Soorajm100/CS-ASSIGNMENT/README.md

 </p>we will discover, the advantage of developing kernel modules is that it is a relatively easy method of interacting with the kernel, thus allowing you
 to write programs that directly invoke kernel functions</p>

+<p><b>Any errors in code can any errors in the code could crash the system!
+However, since we  will be using a virtual machine, any failures will  only require rebooting of the system.</p></b>